 Tax preparation

-In general, we will need all documents and information supporting income and tax-deductible expenses to prepare personal Federal tax returns.
-These documents vary depending on the types of income and expense you have, the types of savings or investments you have, and whether you are employed vs. self-employed.
+on the types of income and expense you have, the types of savings or investments you have, and whether you are employed vs. self-employed.
 Below are several scenarios.
-Please look through the ones that apply to you for the types of documents and information that are necessary to prepare your Federal tax return.Employed

 - Form(s) W-2

-- If you drive your car on the job (other than commuting), mileage information: Business miles, commuting miles, personal miles per vehicle.
+- If you drive your car on the job (other than commuting), mileage information: Business miles, commuting miles, personal miles per vehicle

 Self-employed